 NORTHEAST GEORGIA PRESBYTERY

-Believes that Almighty God is calling Northeast Georgia Presbytery to become a Christ-centered, inclusive, community of faithful, and healthy congregations.
+This community of Congregations believes that Almighty God is calling Northeast Georgia Presbytery to become a Christ-centered, inclusive, community of faithful, and healthy congregations.

 NEGA Presbytery is a group of 52 churches affiliated with the Presbyterian Church (USA).
 Member churches are located in northeastern Georgia, defined by Augusta and South Carolina on the east, Milledgeville in the south, Winder on the west, and Clayton and Blairsville to the north, near the North Carolina state line.